JessicaJuliet/the-leafy-bean/README.md

 **Section 3 - Coffee to Go**

 The Coffee to Go section provides information about The Leafy Bean's takeaway coffee service.
-It includes four icons which highlight the shops unique selling points which expand when hovered over or clicked.
+It includes four icons which highlight the shop's unique selling points which expand when hovered over or clicked.
 These allow users to quickly identify The Leafy Bean's key selling points

 > As a returning visitor, I want to find information about their takeaway service

-> As a frequent visitor, I want see if they take resuable cups
+> As a frequent visitor, I want see if they take reusable cups

 > As a returning visitor, I want to see information about the quality of their coffee beans

 **Section 4 - Bean Points**

-The Bean Points section describes details of the shops loyalty scheme and provides a strong image of coffee beans to capture the users attention.
+The Bean Points section describes details of the shop's loyalty scheme and provides a strong image of coffee beans to capture the users attention.

 > As a frequent visitor, I want to check to see if they have a loyalty scheme

 **Section 5 - About**

 The About Section offers the user more information about The Leafy Bean and their passion for coffee.
-It also includes a grid of four images to illustrate the about content.
+It also includes a grid of four images to illustrate the About section's content.
 These remain in a grid of four across all devices to reduce the scrolling for users.

 > As a frequent visitor, I want to read about the company to establish whether they're an independent coffee shop or chain

 **Section 6 - Opening Hours/ Find Us**

 The Opening Hours/ Find Us section includes details of The Leafy Bean's opening hours during the COVID-19 pandemic.
-It also includes an embedded Google map to help users find the shops location.
+It also includes an embedded Google map to help users find the shop's location.

 > As a returning visitor, I want to check the shop’s opening hours during the COVID-19 restrictions